Mom, Dad, Aging and Financial Protection

 - Bank scams

 All these scams are occurring more than ever.
-Crimes involving people like lawyers, nurses, and even doctors, who are in close contact with the seniors, are also on the rise.
-Many cases we have dealt with involve a friend, or family member ripping off the relative!
+Crimes involving people like lawyers, nurses, and even doctors, who are in close contact with the seniors, are also rising.
+Many cases we have dealt with involve a friend or family member ripping off the relative!

 Prevention and Protection

-- Consult with an Elder Abuse Attorney: Make sure and get legal advice from a lawyer, when an elder or dependent adult under your care exhibits signs of dementia or abuse.
-An attorney can direct you as to the steps you may need to take to protect vulnerable seniors or children.
+- Consult with an Elder Abuse Attorney: Make sure and get legal advice from a lawyer when an elder or dependent adult under your care exhibits signs of dementia or abuse.
+An attorney can direct you as to the steps you may need to protect vulnerable seniors or children.

-- Hire Licensed Professionals: Hiring a probate lawyer, setting up a court-ordered conservatorship, is a wise choice.
-Hiring an estate planning attorney can help with writing your will, plus be able to write power of attorney documents, which have trusts limiting the amount of access to your money that relatives have.
-And of course, have the judge sign off when the elder has a conservatorship.
+- Hire Licensed Professionals: Hiring a probate lawyer, setting up a court-ordered conservatorship is a wise choice.
+Hiring an estate planning attorney can help write your will and note the power of attorney documents, which have trusts limiting the amount of access to your money that relatives have.
+And, of course, have the judge sign off when the elder has a conservatorship.
 The main thing is to set these up before you start to lose control of your mental faculties.

-- Documents: Before giving anyone power of attorney, it should be carefully thought out.
+- Documents: Before giving anyone power of attorney, you must carefully think about potential consequences.
 This person is legally your fiduciary.
 This representative is responsible for acting in your best interests.
 But they could do anything with your money, without you knowing about it.
 It is not always the wisest choice to permit someone closest to you to have this power.

-- In some cases, you could be safer having someone that is more disconnected and who is financially secure.
+- In some cases, you could be safer having someone who is more disconnected and financially secure.

-- Power of attorney documents, which have limits, can be done without extra cost, experts say, which assigns a relative or friend to monitor the person who is named with a power of attorney.
+- Power of attorney documents, which have limits, can be done without extra cost, experts say, which assigns a relative or friend to monitor the person named with a power of attorney.
 The joint power of attorneys requires two signatures on every check.
-Such an agreement like that can be drawn up.
-Mandate periodic reports when assigning a relative or friend to monitor the person.
-Another method is spliting the authority.
+A lawyer can draw up an agreement mandating periodic reports when assigning a relative or friend to monitor the person.
+Another method is splitting the authority.
 You can give one person the power to handle financial matters, with the other person in control of health decisions.
-It is essential for your lawyer to hold the papers physically.
+Your lawyer needs to hold the papers physically.
 That way, you can prevent anyone from prematurely presenting them to your bank or investment company to acquire access to your funds.

-- Daily Account Arrangements: Daily accounts, which are where pension benefits, Social Security checks, and other deposits payments like tax refunds should be established.
+- Daily Account Arrangements: Daily accounts, which are where pension benefits, Social Security checks, and other deposit payments like tax refunds, should be established.

 Famous Cases in the News

-Actor Mickey Rooney made news in July of 2012, in a battle against his stepson Christopher Aber age 52 and his wife Christina Aber age 42 for emotional, verbal and financial abuse of Rooney.
-Rooney alleged his stepson and wife deprived him of his medication, isolated him, by stopping him from leaving the house.
-This occurred over an alleged ten year period.
+Actor Mickey Rooney made news in July of 2012 in a battle against his stepson Christopher Aber, age 52, and his wife Christina Aber, age 42, for Rooney's emotional, verbal, and financial abuse.
+Rooney alleged his stepson and wife deprived him of his medication, isolated him by stopping him from leaving the house.
+This behavior occurred over an alleged ten year period.

-Annual estimates show that 6 million elderly citizens are faced with abuse.
-According to the National Center for Elder Abuse (NCEA) figures in 2005, there were between one and two million elderly (over the age of 65) mistreated, injured or exploited by caregivers they depended on.
+Annual estimates show that 6 million elderly citizens face abuse.
+According to the National Center for Elder Abuse (NCEA) figures in 2005, there were between one and two million elderly (over the age of 65) mistreated, injured, or exploited by caregivers upon whom they depended.
 The organization estimates that for every one case of elder abuse reported, and five cases go unreported.

 Protecting Older Relatives